jerryteoh288/TD_HW/README.txt

 The program can be run using the following steps:

+From Eclipse:
 	* Create a Eclipse project using the pom.xml

 	* There is only one java program: InterviewHW.java

 	* Run program from Eclipse "Run Configurations"

 	* Example of configuration: -e presto -f csv -db jerry_db -tb ohlcv -h my -l 20 -m 100 -M 1251109200 -c Symbol,Timestamp,Day,Open,High,Low,Close,Volume

+From console:
+	* Export runnable jar and choose library handling: Package required libraries into generated JAR
+	* run with command: java -jar td.jar -db jerry_db -tb ohlcv

 * See test cases file for test cases being used in my runs for details Handle many combinations of input parameters.